top of page

 Viola pedatifida

-Alberta's most unusual violet, Crowfoot Violet is named for its deeply cut leaves that resemble bird feet, making it a distinctive choice for rock gardens or well-drained locations.
+Alberta's most unusual violet, crowfoot violet is named for its deeply cut leaves that resemble bird feet, making it a distinctive choice for rock gardens or well-drained locations.

 Crowfoot Violet (Prairie Violet)